MCurve7/RBR_football_graphs/README.md

 # RBR_football_graphs
-Attempts to embed charts at RBR and other experiments.
+Attempts to embed graphs at RBR and other experiments.